Shreeya146/Elevator-Surveillance-System/README.md

 ### 6. Connect Sensors

--Wire the sensors to ESP32 as shown in /hardware/wiring-diagram.png
+-Wire the sensors to ESP32

--Power up the system and open Serial Monitor
+-Power up the system and open Serial Monitor to see logs